ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

 ## Things to look out for in November

 - After twelve editions of the [osu!
-World Cup](https://osu.ppy.sh/wiki/en/Tournaments/OWC), the [thirteenth iteration](https://osu.ppy.sh/wiki/en/Tournaments/OWC/2022) is taking place right now until the end of November.
+World Cup](/wiki/Tournaments/OWC), the [thirteenth iteration](/wiki/Tournaments/OWC/2022) is taking place right now until the end of November.
 Don't miss the biggest official tournament of the year, the matches of which you can find on the official [twitch channel](https://www.twitch.tv/osulive)!
 - You are an osu!taiko mapper and want to show your talent to the whole community by mapping featured artist music?
 Then don't waste a second and take a look at the [osu!taiko Featured Artist Cup](https://osu.ppy.sh/home/news/2022-10-23-osutaiko-featured-artist-cup-3), the biggest osu!taiko mapping showdown of the year!

 ## End word

+Thank you for sticking along with us for the 4th edition of osu!monthly.
+We hope you are satisfied with the amount and quality of content we deliver, and if you are not we expect for you to let us know in the comments.
+The osu!monthly team wishes you a happy Halloween and all of the upcoming holidays, no matter where you are!

 —0x84f, _gt, ianpep, Pisapou